TuurDutoit/heartbleed/packets.md

 - `0x01`: Client hello.
 First message by client, or in response to a hello request, or when client wants to renegotiate the connection
 - `0x02`: Server hello.
 Sent in response to a client hello.
 Contains the server SSL/ TLS version, chosen cipher suites, etc.
 - `0x0b`: Certificate.
 Contains the certificate chain of the server, for validation by the client.
 - `0x0c`: Server key exchange.
-Some encryption algorithms (e.g. Diffie-Helmann) require some extra data to be exchanged, apart from the certificates, in order to agree on a shared secret.
+Some encryption algorithms (e.g. Diffie-Hellman) require some extra data to be exchanged, apart from the certificates, in order to agree on a shared secret.
 This message is sent right after the `Certificate` message (if needed) and contains this extra data.
 - `0x0d`: Certificate request.
 A server can optionally request a certificate from the client by sending this message right after the `Certificate` or `Server key exchange` message(s).
 - `0x0e`: Server done.
 Signals that the `Certificate` message and other optional messages (`Server key exchange`, etc.) have been sent.
 The server now awaits the client's response.
 - `0x0f`: Certificate verify / Client certificate.
 If the server requests a certificate from the client (with a `Certificate request` message), the client responds with this message containing the certificate.